Best Old Cars To Restore

 Article by Mark Trotta

-There's lots of great project car choices.
+There's lots of great old car project choices.
 There's pony cars and muscle cars from the sixties, or perhaps a cool cruiser from the seventies?
 A classic British sports car?
-Any make, model, or year convertible is worth your time.
+And any make, model, or year convertible is worth your time.

 Traditional thinking says that the initial price for a car, a house, or any other investment is where the profit is made.
 But that's not necessarily true with classic cars.
 When you're buying something that you expect to appreciate, the price is of secondary importance.